GoInterject/GoInterject.github.io/wDeveloper/L-Dev-AdvancedDataSave.md

 ---
-title: "Develop: Advanced Data Save"
+title: "Develop: Customer Aging Advanced Data Save"
 layout: custom
-keywords: [developer, example, walkthrough, SQL, SSMS, Data Portal, data connection, data save]
+keywords: [developer, example, walkthrough, SQL, SSMS, Data Portal, data connection, data save, insertions, deletions]
 description: In this example you will modify the simple data save using the Customer Aging Detail report and the Northwind Customers data source to add or delete a customer.
 ---
 * * *

 ## Overview

-In this example you will modify the previous [save](/wGetStarted/L-Dev-SimpleDataSave.html), which was set up to change a customer's contact name and title.
-In this Advanced Data Save, you will modify the Stored Procedure report to save all the columns.
+In this example you will modify the previous [save](/wDeveloper/L-Dev-SimpleDataSave.html), which was set up to change a customer's contact name and title.
+In this Advanced Data Save, you will modify the Stored Procedure (SP) to save all the columns.
 You will also include the ability to insert or delete a customer from within the Excel report.

 <blockquote class=highlight_note>
 <b>Note:</b> This example uses Microsoft's Northwind Database.
 You can download this database <a href="https://learn.microsoft.com/en-us/dotnet/framework/data/adonet/sql/linq/downloading-sample-databases">here</a> or you can use this example as a guide for your own data source.